malone5/survivordash/README.md

 - There may hope using >>> df.loc[:,~df.columns.duplicated(keep='last')] on episode, but not now.

 # Dev Notes: Episodes with a simultanious quit + council will only record the Quit, missing the council entirely :(

+# Dev Notes: For challenge_game_stats we will ignore "individual_challenge_share" for simplicity since some
+# season have one-off immunity challenges and thus do not create a pattern we can learn from.
+# We will focus on challenges-particicpated-in and win percentage as our main metric.